 Results figure 3.
-Time trends for mussels in HELCOM stations.
-A - Selected stations from Denmark and Sweden with long time trends (Notice FYN M2 on right axis a factor of 10 higher than other stations).
-B - Average for all results of each country, indicating data availability and levels.
+Time trends for mussels at HELCOM stations.
+A - Selected stations from Denmark and Sweden with long time trends (Notice FYN M2 on the secondary axis is a factor of 10 higher than other stations).
+B - Average for all results of each country, indicating data availability and levels - notice that it is not the same stations analysed each year in all countries.
 Note that stations vary from year to year.
-Orange line marks the threshold value of 12 μ g/kg DW.
+Orange line marks the threshold value of 12 $\mu$ g/kg DW.